- The Intel® Distribution of OpenVINO™ is supported on macOS* 10.14.4 or higher versions.

 .bin: Contains the weights and biases binary data

-The Inference Engine reads, loads, and infers the IR files, using a common API across the CPU, GPU, or VPU hardware.
+The Inference Engine reads, loads, and infers the IR files, using a common API on the CPU hardware.

 For more information about the Model Optimizer, see the Model Optimizer Developer Guide.

-You can either configure the Model Optimizer for all supported frameworks at once, or for one framework at a time.
+You can choose to either configure the Model Optimizer for all supported frameworks at once, OR for one framework at a time.
 Choose the option that best suits your needs.
-If you see error messages, make sure you installed all dependencies.
+If you see error messages, verify that you installed all dependencies listed under Software Requirements at the top of this guide.

-NOTE: If you installed OpenVINO to the non-default installation directory, replace
+NOTE: If you installed OpenVINO to a non-default installation directory, replace

-/opt/intel/with the directory where you installed the software to.
+/opt/intel/with the directory where you installed the software.

 Option 1: Configure the Model Optimizer for all supported frameworks at the same time: